SalesConnection/Caction-Support/docs/Check_Pending_Update.md

 2. Selected user did not have the app running in the background.
 3. Selected user had swiped off the app.<br><br>

-*Note: Only certain admins can perform this action.<br>

 1. At the desktop site's Main Navigation, go to User Management > Check Pending Update.<br>
    **Check Pending Update here**: [https://salesconnection.my/checkPendingUploads](https://salesconnection.my/checkPendingUploads)<br>